The Academy Awards New Representation Standards Are Officially Outlined

 The new representation standards made by The Academy follows their initiative to increases diversity in a big way by 2025.
 Academy Aperture 2025 outlines goals to “ensure equitable opportunities across the board” and prove that #OscarsSoWhite won’t happen again.
 Another recent change was the mandatory 10 Best Picture nominees.
 It was previously set to anywhere between 5 and 10, depending on vote numbers.

 Numerous courageous actors and behind-the-scenes workers have come forward with claims of discrimination over the past few years.
-John Boyega recently came forward with his point of view of racism in Star Wars and Disney as a whole.
+John Boyega has recently been standing up to racism in Star Wars and Disney as a whole.
 His story is an important read, but also a reminder that he’s not alone in experiencing unfair treatment due to his race.

 It’s ridiculous that it has taken so long for the industry to realize that changes must be made.
 Fortunately, this does mean that studios will have to reflect on their hiring process in all elements of the film.
 No longer will we have lesbian love stories directed by straight men, or tales of social justice movements told by people who will never properly understand what is being fought for.
 Well, at least not if they want to win a major award for their efforts!